Dominican Americans: Government and politics

 Also increasing is the Dominican American profile in government and politics.
 Milestones along the way have been marked, among others, by Guillermo Linares and Kay Palacios, the first Dominican Americans elected in the United States, as former New York City Council Member and former Englewood Cliffs, New Jersey city council respectively; Marcos Devers, the first Dominican American mayor in the U.S., who was appointed as Acting Mayor of Lawrence, Massachusetts; Passaic, New Jersey mayor Dr. Alex D. Blanco, the first Dominican American mayor ever elected in the United States; The first person of Dominican descent elected anywhere in the U.S. was former New York assemblyman Arthur O. Eve, serving parts of Buffalo, New York from 1966 to 2002.

 The first Dominican American New York County Supreme Court Judge was Rolando T. Acosta; Camelia Valdes, the first Dominican American to become a head prosecutor or district attorney in U.S. history; Adriano Espaillat and Grace Diaz, respectively the first Dominican American person and the first Dominican American woman to be elected to a state legislature in the United States; Juan Pichardo, Rhode Island State Senator, the first Dominican American to be elected State Senator in the United States.

-President Barack Obama made his first major Dominican American appointment on March 13, 2009, when he nominated Thomas E. Perez to be Assistant Attorney General for Civil Rights.
+President Barack Obama made his first major Dominican American appointment on March 13, 2009, when he nominated Thomas E. Perez to be Assistant Attorney General for Civil Rights and later United States Secretary of Labor.
 Perez was confirmed by the U.S. Senate on October 6, 2009.
 Angel Taveras, mayor of Providence, Rhode Island, is the first Latino mayor of the city, the third elected, and the fourth serving Dominican American mayor in the United States.

 Medicine

 Sarah Loguen Fraser (1850–1933) was the first female doctor in the Dominican Republic.
 She obtained her medical degree from the State University of New York Upstate Medical University in 1876.
 Fraser is believed to be only the fourth African-American woman to become a licensed physician at the time.
 When she died in 1933, the Dominican Republic declared a nine-day period of national mourning with flags flown at half-mast.
-A small park in Syracuse honors the Loguen family, while the Child Care Center at Upstate Medical University is named in Sarah’s honor.
+A small park in Syracuse honors the Loguen family, while the Child Care Center at Upstate Medical University is named in Sarah's honor.

-Juan Manuel Taveras Rodríguez was a Professor Emeritus at Harvard Medical School and Radiologist-in-Chief Emeritus of the Massachusetts General Hospital.
-He is widely regarded as the father of the medical specialty of neuroradiology, having co-authored the first textbook of this specialty and founded both the American Society of Neuroradiology and its journal, of which he served for several years as editor.